JBZoo/CSV-Blueprint/README.md

       --debug                      Intended solely for debugging and advanced profiling purposes.
                                    Activating this option provides detailed process insights, useful for troubleshooting and performance analysis.
+      --parallel[=PARALLEL]        EXPERIMENTAL!
+Launches the process in parallel mode (if possible).
+Works only with ext-parallel.
+                                   You can specify the number of threads.
+                                   If you do not specify a value, the number of threads will be equal to the number of CPU cores.
-      --no-progress                Disable progress bar animation for logs.
+                                   By default, the process is launched in a single-threaded mode. [default: "1"] --no-progress                Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                    It has major priority then --non-zero-on-error.
 It's on your own risk!